 - What is the main pain point of my most ideal client?

-- How does my brand solve it different or better than others?
+- How does my brand solve it differently or better than others?

 - What does it look like for my current clients when I solve that pain point?